universalhandle/midival_renaissance/README.md

 Initial development is focused on providing the performer's MIDI controller all the functionality of the Micromoog's keyboard.
 This requires interfacing with the synth's S-Trig and KBD modules.

-Watch this space for a more detailed roadmap.
+A roadmap is beginning to take shape [here](https://github.com/universalhandle/midival_renaissance/milestones?sort=title&direction=asc).
 In the meantime, progress is detailed below, by module.

 ### S-Trig Input